 e-Bike Safety Advocates

-Colorado e-Bike Safety Awareness Initiative
+Colorado e-Bike Safety Awareness Initiatives

 Why It Matters:

-• Multi‑use paths are mostly 8 foot wide and were never designed for high-speed, motor-assisted vehicles.
+- Multi‑use paths are mostly 8 foot wide and were never designed for high-speed, motor-assisted vehicles.

-• Building safety culture now reduces future conflicts as e‑mobility expands statewide.
+by establishing accountability and shared understanding among riders/pedestrians. - Building safety culture now reduces future conflicts as e‑mobility expands statewide.

 The Core Initiatives include:

-1. e-Bike Registration: confirms that their e-Bike is legal to use and collects their photo with the e-Bike, contact info, and parents’ info.
-Registrants will also receive a Police-issued ID sticker for theft recovery (linking serial number and owner data).
-In 2024, 745 bikes were reported stolen in Boulder (100 more than in 2023).
-2024 also saw a rise in the number of e-bikes stolen, and an increasing number of high security chains and U-locks were defeated. **
+- In 2024, 745 bikes were reported stolen in Boulder (100 more than in 2023).
+2024 also saw a rise in the number of e-bikes stolen, and an increasing number of high security chains and U-locks were defeated). **

-The primary reason why our road and driving systems are relatively organized and work well is because all drivers are required to pass the same driver’s exam and test to be gifted permission to use our roads/highways.
+By 2030, e-Bike sales in the US may nearly quadruple, meaning lots of new riders are coming to Colorado in the coming years (from $1.7M in 2024 to $6.5M in 2030 ***).
+The primary reason why our road and driving systems are relatively organized is because all drivers are required to pass the same driver’s exam and road test to be gifted permission to use our roads/highways.
 It’s time to create a similar standard for underage riders to ensure safety for all.

 * The E-Bike Problem is an E-Moto Problem | PeopleForBikes